 End Social Isolation

-Adaptive Therapeutic Activities -
+Adaptive Therapeutic Activities

-1. Group Support
+1. Group Support (relational and peer-based support programs)

-2. Adaptive Sports (walking, cycling, and kayaking)
+2. Adaptive Sports (walking, cycling, and kayaking events)

 3. Food for Healing (cooking, baking, and nutrition classes)